h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 #### Solution

-We'll analyze how height and weight naturally covary in human measurements, providing a concrete example of covariance in action.

 ##### Step 1: Understanding the Natural Relationship
 Height and weight are naturally correlated variables in human populations:
 - Taller people tend to weigh more (positive correlation)